January 21, 2022

 • Access to high-quality employee benefits that will allow your companies to compete for top talent with businesses that have long been established in the U.S.

-It’s easy and affordable to join Justworks.
-As a Firstbase customer, you’re even eligible for two free months of Justworks admin fees.
+Firstbase users can access two free months of Justworks.
 What are you waiting for?
 Click here to activate this exclusive offer.

 Get started with Firstbase